ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

 - `overwrite::Bool`: If `true`, then the same number of lines in the printed table will be deleted from the output `io`.
 This can be used to update the table in the display continuously. (**Default** = `false`)
+- `reserved_display_lines::Int`: Number of lines to be left at the beginning of the printing when vertically cropping the output.
+Notice that the lines required to show the title are automatically computed. (**Default** = 0)
 - `row_number_alignment::Symbol`: Select the alignment of the row number column (see the section [Alignment](@ref)). (**Default** = `:r`)
 - `show_omitted_cell_summary::Bool`: If `true`, then a summary will be printed